Fish and Wildlife Commission to Set 2014-15 Hunting Seasons at May Meeting

 In regard to white-tailed deer hunting, there are recommended adjustments to increase antlerless opportunities in Blount, Marion, Putnam, Tipton and Washington counties in units A and B.

 For the past few years, the University of Tennessee has conducted telephone surveys to gauge public opinions about various TWRA programs.
 Dr. Mark Fly, from UT, will provide details about how each survey is originated and then conducted.

 An update on the recently held National Archery in the Schools Program (NASP) State Tournament will be given.
 Some of the teams and participants earned the right to advance to the national tournament as a result of their performances.

 The meeting will begin on May 22 at 1 p.m. with the committee sessions.
 The formal meeting starts at 9 a.m. on May 23.
 The public is invited to attend.
-To view the previous TFWC meeting, click the commission page link here.
+To view the previous TFWC meeting, visit the TWRA website's commission link by clicking here.